-Pursuant to sections 127A-12(b)(10), 127A-12(b)(16), 127A-12(b)(19), 127A-13(a)(1) and 89-9(d)(8), HRS, beginning on August 16, 2021, all State and county employees must attest to their respective department, office, or agency whether they are (1) fully vaccinated for COVID-19; (2) partially vaccinated for COVID-19 (including receipt of one dose of a two-dose course of vaccination); or (3) not vaccinated for COVID-19.
+Pursuant to sections 127A-12(b)(10), 127A-12(b)(16), 127A-12(b)(19), 127A-13(a)(1) and 89-9(d)(8), HRS, all State and county employees must attest to their respective department, office, or agency whether they are (1) fully vaccinated for COVID-19; (2) partially vaccinated for COVID-19 (including receipt of one dose of a two-dose course of vaccination); or (3) not vaccinated for COVID-19.
 Consistent with guidance from the CDC, "fully vaccinated" means two weeks have passed since an employee's second dose in a two-dose series or two weeks have passed since a single-dose vaccine.

-For purposes of this Proclamation, "State and county employees" means all permanent and temporary employees of the executive branch of the State and its departments, offices, and agencies, including the Department of Education and the University of Hawai'i, and all permanent and temporary employees of each of the counties, but excluding unpaid members of boards and commissions.
+For purposes of this Proclamation, "State and county employees" means all permanent and temporary employees and volunteers of the executive branch of the State and its departments, offices, and agencies, including the Department of Education and the University of Hawai'i, and all permanent and temporary employees of each of the counties, but excluding unpaid members of boards and commissions unless they qualify as a visitor and must therefore comply with Exhibit E.

-As an alternative, State and county employees who do not, by August 16, 2021, provide proof that (i) they are fully vaccinated for COVID-19; (ii) have completed a single-dose vaccine; or (iii) have completed the second dose of a two-dose series shall be subject to regular COVID-19 testing and may also be subject to restrictions on official travel.
+As an alternative, State and county employees who do not provide proof that (i) they are fully vaccinated for COVID-19; (ii) have completed a single-dose vaccine; or (iii) have completed the second dose of a two-dose series shall be subject to regular COVID-19 testing and may also be subject to restrictions on official travel.
 The testing shall occur either once or twice per week, at the discretion of the relevant State or county department, office, or agency.
 The location of free testing sites can be found on the COVID-19 State of Hawai'i Portal (https://hawaiicovid19.com).
 State and county employees not tested at a free testing site shall be responsible for any testing costs.